TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 #### Competition Tiebreakers

 Sometimes, characters in a competition might tie.
 In cases where the gamemaster needs these ties to be broken, other aspects of the tied characters come into question.
-A tie can be broken by comparing the passive scores the respective attributes that the characters used for the test.
+A tie can be broken by comparing the passive scores of the respective attributes that the characters used for the test.
 If there is still a tie, that tie is resolved at the gamemaster's discretion, perhaps taking into consideration number of relevant skills/backgrounds or sources of narrative truth.

 <br/>